openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/precision-control.rst

 * In **ACCURACY mode**, the device cannot convert floating point tensors to a smaller floating point type, so devices try to keep the accuracy metrics as close as possible to the original values ​​obtained after training relative to the device's real capabilities.
 This means that most devices will infer with ``f32`` precision if your device supports it.
 * In **PERFORMANCE mode**, the device can convert to smaller data types and apply other optimizations that may have some impact on accuracy rates, although we still try to minimize accuracy loss and may use mixed precision execution in some cases.

-If the model has been quantized using :doc:`OpenVINO optimization tools <ptq_introduction>` or any other method, the quantized operators will be executed with the target integer precision if the device has hardware acceleration for that type.
+If the model has been quantized using :doc:`OpenVINO optimization tools <../../model-optimization-guide/quantizing-models-post-training>` or any other method, the quantized operators will be executed with the target integer precision if the device has hardware acceleration for that type.
 For example, quantized ``int8`` primitives are executed with ``int8`` precision for both **ACCURACY** and **PERFORMANCE modes** if the device provides higher compute bandwidth for 8-bit data types compared to any available floating-point type.
 On the other hand, devices without hardware acceleration for the ``int8`` data type can keep such operators in floating point precision, and the exact floating point type will be affected by ``execution_mode`` and ``inference_precision`` properties.

 Code examples: